 - Recycling of paper, board and scrap metal,

-- Natural light throughout the factory and warehouse areas.
+- Natural light throughout the factory and warehouse areas,

 Eliminating Harmful Raw Materials from our Manufacturing

 Our solid commitment to research & development in eliminating harmful chemicals is testament to this continuing company objective.
-Our eco-responsible low-VOC technologies, utilised in our ACRYLMERIC® construction products and Colormaker House Paint ranges, are examples of our company values which mirror the increasing demand for environmentally sustainable coatings in response to growing public awareness and concern over the world’s ecosystem.
+Our eco-responsible low-VOC technologies, utilised in the ACRYLMERIC® construction products and Colormaker House Paint ranges, are examples of our company values which mirror the increasing demand for environmentally sustainable coatings in response to growing public awareness and concern over the world’s ecosystem.

 Support of Janakpur Women’s Centre, Nepal

 Colormaker Industries supported textile artist Nellie Rose in her collaboration with the Janakpur Women’s Development Centre.
 Nellie Rose was awarded the British Council Artists International Development Award and has used her experience to teach screen printing workshops to Janakpur female artists in Nepal.
-Colormaker provided Nellie Rose and the Janakpur Women’s Development Centre with Permaset inks for these important community workshops.
+Colormaker provided Nellie Rose and the Janakpur Women’s Development Centre with PERMASET inks for these important community workshops.

 FREE THE REEF Campaign